 Dialysis is the life-support treatment process that eliminates waste and unwanted water from the blood.
 It is recommended for the people who have damaged kidneys or kidney function below 10%-15%.

 The dialysis method opted for depends on the individual cases.

-In hemodialysis, blood is filtered using a dialyzer and dialysis machine.
+In haemodialysis, blood is filtered using a dialyzer and dialysis machine.
 Before the first dialysis session, the doctor will create a vascular access.
 It is an entrance into one of the blood vessels so that the body can be connected to the filtering machine during the sessions.
 The frequency of dialysis session depends on the kidney’s functional capacity..

 In peritoneal dialysis, blood is filtered inside the body uses the lining of abdominal area as a filter.
 This method allows blood to be cleaned while you sleep, work, or perform everyday activities.
 It can be done at home.

 It is imperative to get regular tests done to see if the dialysis is working well or not.
 In case it fails to provide the desired results, then the patients need to opt for kidney transplant.